 - 35 hours of web surfing

-If you’re still uncertain on your data needs, Whistleout has a neat Estimator.
-Which gives you a ball-park figure on how much data you need based on how many emails you send, how much you stream, upload, and download etc.
+If you’re still uncertain about your data needs, Whistleout has a neat Estimator.
+This gives you a ball-park figure on how much data you need based on how many emails you send, how much you stream, upload, download, etc.

 Lastly, don’t worry if you don’t get the right plan right off the bat.
-At US Mobile you can top up anytime during the month without any surcharges and you can change your plan from one month to another in order to optimize the plan according to your usage.
+At US Mobile, you can top up anytime during the month without any surcharges, and you can change your plan from one month to another to optimize the plan according to your usage.

 And if you’re looking to save even more data, check out our last blog post on how to Save Data on Facebook with a Few Simple Clicks.

 We Don’t “Throttle”